Behaviour in Practice Conference

 • Marissa is a Certified Professional Dog Trainer through the CCPDT and the owner of Strides Dog Training, one of the few R+ businesses in Saskatoon.
 She is passionate about animal welfare and is a Veterinary Technologist student through TRU.

-Continuing Education credits will be available for select professions, including veterinary and dog training fields.
-Full CE details will be announced closer to the event.
+• Continuing Education credits will be available for select professions, including veterinary and dog training fields. (some organizations still pending)

 Early Bird: $300* + fees